john-itcsolutions/cheirrs/README.md

 It appears to us that since it is possible to serialise all data on a sequential computer, it should be possible to store multi-dimensional graphs in a hyper-spatial database.
 Or is the use of MongoDB indicating that data for these already multi-dimensional Tensors is better stored in a non-relational, non-SQL structure?

 IV.
 Even if desirable, does PostGIS allow hyperspatiality?
-How would we connect PostgreSQL + PostGIS in the above uk8s sub-installation, with TensorFlow on the uk8s controller in the kubeflow model, if only to obtain the benefits possible from a strictly GEO-spatial databse system?
+How would we connect PostgreSQL + PostGIS in the above 'house' controller, with TensorFlow on the 'uk8s' controller in the kubeflow model, if only to obtain the benefits possible from a strictly GEO-spatial databse system?

 V.
 At the least, PostGIS is commonly used to ADD the informational capacities introduced by a geo-spatial database to Machine Learning Models.

 VI.
 Therefore one question is: Is there anything to be gained by Hyper-Dimensional Spatialities?
 Can Machines be taught and learn within a hyper-spatial cosmos?
-Is that not what they are doing already, mathematically, in RAM?
+Is that not what they are doing already, mathematically, in (v)RAM?
 Can a hyper-spatial database benefit anyone?

 VII.
 By adding a capacity for a quasi-synchronous (fourth), "Time" dimension, some capabilities could be achieved, compared to "chronostatic" geospatial databases.
 What could these capacities be?

 VIII.
-But could there be other uses for further dimensionality?
+But could there be other uses for further dimensionality, in the fields of Machine Learning?
 Or is that already obvious to the cognoscenti?

 IX.
-In the same way as rules have been established to fix financial modeling used by Banks to ensure fairness to customers (over the centuries), why not apply a similar approach to the global financial models used by Pharmaceutical Companies to determine world pricing.
+In the same way as rules have been established to fix financial modeling used by Banks and Money Lenders to ensure fairness to customers (over the centuries), why not apply a similar approach to the global financial models used by Pharmaceutical Companies to determine world pricing.
 Extra constraints are required to save lives and relieve suffering.
 Some of us believe profits are killing and disabling people who would otherwise have a chance in this world.
 Just ask your doctor about Type 1 Diabetes in the so-called third world.

 _________________________________________________________________